Frunza/enhanced-shell/README.md

 ## What we got

-First of all, we new have a default shell with desired tools preconfgured.
+First of all, we new have a default shell with desired tools preconfigured.
 Since `.zshrc` and `.config/starship.toml` are only shortcuts now, every time you pull from the repository, you will get new changes automatically, and in this case easily sync your enhanced shell between more machines.

 Even if a new tool is added in the `.config` file via the repository, the first shell will automatically make a shortcut for it, and therefore make it available right away by calling the `sync.sh` script from its init hooks.